evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 ```

 Result is a Sum Type a step above [`Maybe`][maybe].
 With a [`Maybe`][maybe] the
-left side represents the lack of a valu, where as with a `Result` the left
+left side represents the lack of a value, where as with a `Result` the left
 contains
 the error information from an operation. `Result` is well suited for capturing
 disjunction when the cause of the "error" case needs to be communicated.
 For